JeffreyBenjaminBrown/mindmaps/README.md

 * use.mm is how to use things (like Unix, sed, etc.)
 * lang.mm is about programming languages

-The rest of this document explains how to view and edit the mindmaps.
-If you would prefer a little motivation first, you can [read about why mindmaps are so awesome](tech/motivation.md).
+You can read about why mindmaps are so awesome [here](tech/motivation.md).

 Getting your computer to display a mindmap